BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search

-In the NASBench dataset, each architecture was trained to 108 epochs three separate times with different random seeds.
-The NASBench paper conducted experiments by choosing a random validation error when querying each architecture, and then reporting the mean test error at the conclusion of the NAS algorithm.
-We found that the mismatch (choosing random validation error, but mean test error) added extra noise that would not be present during a real-life NAS experiment.
-Another way to conduct experiments on NASBench is to use mean validation error and mean test error.
-This is the method we used in Section~\ref{sec:experiments} and the previous experiments from this section.
-Perhaps the most realistic experiment would be to use a random validation error and the test error corresponding to that validation error, however, the NASBench dataset does not explicitly give this functionality.
-In Figure~\ref{fig:rand_val}, we give results in the setting of the NASBench paper, using random validation error and mean test error.
-We ran each algorithm for 500 trials.
-Note that the test error across the board is higher because the correlation between validation and test error is lower (i.e., validation error is noisier than normal).
-BANANAS still performs the best out of all algorithms that we tried.
-We see the trends are largely unchanged, although Bayesian optimization with a GP model performs better than regularized evolution.
-A possible explanation is that Bayesian optimization with a GP model is better-suited to handle noisy data than regularized evolution.
+In the NASBench-101 dataset, each architecture was trained to 108 epochs three separate times with different random seeds.
+The original paper conducted experiments by (\emph{1}) choosing a random validation error when evaluating each architecture, and then reporting the mean test error at the conclusion of the NAS algorithm.
+The most realistic setting is: (\emph{2}) choosing a random validation error when evaluating each architecture, and then reporting the corresponding test error, and an approximation of this is (\emph{3}) using the mean validation error in the search, and reporting the mean test error at the end.
+However, (\emph{2}) is currently not possible with the NASBench-101 API, so our options are (\emph{1}) or (\emph{3}), neither of which is perfect. (\emph{3}) does not capture the uncertainty in real NAS experiments, while (\emph{1}) does not give as accurate results because of the differences between random validation errors and mean test errors.
+We used (\emph{3}) for Figure~\ref{fig:nasbench_main}, and now we use (\emph{1}) in Figure~\ref{fig:extras}.
+We found the overall trends to be the same in Figure~\ref{fig:extras} (in particular, BANANAS still distinctly outperforms all other algorithms after 40 iterations), but the Bayesian optimization-based methods performed better at the very start.